treolabs/treocore/README.md

    ```
 4. Configure crontab:
    ```
-   * * * * * cd PATH_TO_PROJECT; ./bin/cron.sh process-treopim /usr/bin/php
+   * * * * * cd /var/www/my-treopim-project; ./bin/cron.sh process-treopim /usr/bin/php
    ```
+   - **/var/www/my-treopim-project** - path to project root
-   Parameter **process-treopim** is an unique id of process.
-You should use different process ID if you had few TreoPIM project in one server
+   - **process-treopim** - an unique id of process.
+You should use different process ID if you have few TreoPIM project in one server
+   - **/usr/bin/php** - PHP7.1

 ### License